Social Icons

 Directed by Charles Shyer

-Father of the bride is both a critical and financial success, it currently holds a 72% approval rating on the aggregate site Rotten Tomatoes and it spawned a sequel Father of The Bride 2 in 1995.
+Father of the Bride is both a critical and financial success.
+It currently holds a 72% approval rating on the aggregate site Rotten Tomatoes, and it spawned a sequel, Father of the Bride 2, in 1995.

-Here is a DVD collection that you should buy and keep watching anytime you feel blue.
+Here’s a DVD collection that you should buy and keep watching anytime you feel blue.

 0 comments: